Ignaciojeria/einar-docs/src/content/docs/ngrok/1-permissions-and-usage.md

 The Ngrok installation requires an Authtoken as an input parameter.
 To obtain the Authtoken, you need to create an account on the  [Ngrok HomePage.](https://ngrok.com/)

-Before generating your Authtoken, verify that the .env file in the root of your project contains the `NGROK_AUTHTOKEN` environment variable:
+After generating your Authtoken, verify that the .env file in the root of your project contains the `NGROK_AUTHTOKEN` environment variable:
 ```sh
 NGROK_AUTHTOKEN="<TOKEN>"
 ```